Find Grad Schools

 $30,757 Median Salary

 There are 56 colleges and univerities across the nation that offer a master's degree in zoology.
-In recent years, the majority of the students getting degrees in this area were female, and 17% were from an underrepresented racial-ethnic group.
-Also, 8.1% of zoology graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 18% were students from underrepresented racial-ethnic groups.
+Also, 11.5% of zoology graduates were international students.

 Education Levels of Zoology Majors

-During the 2020-2021 academic year, 298 students earned their master's degree in zoology.
+During the most recent year for which data is available, 314 people earned their master's degree in zoology.
 This earns it the #183 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in zoology at each degree level.